ont-app/sparql-client/README.md

 <a name="h2-member-access"></a>
 ## Member access (both reader and updater)

+Access functions are all part of the IGraph protocol.

 Let's say we want to reference subjects in [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page).
 We can